 I was born in a small town in Michigan, but I mostly grew up in Hong Kong, where I received my BSc in Physics (emphasis: theoretical physics).
 During my junior year, I studied abroad and spent a year at the University of California, Santa Barbara (UCSB) and found my interest in astrophysics.
 I went to graduate school at UCSB and worked with Prof. Crystal Martin to study the kinematics of the cool gas in the circumgalactic medium.
-I received my PhD in Physics in summer 2019 (thesis: How Do Galaxies Get Their Gas?).
-Now, I am a postdoctoral research associate (supervisor: Prof. Rob Kennicutt) at Texas A&M University, where I continue to study the circumgalactic gas flow using both observations and cosmological simulations.
+I received my PhD in Physics in summer 2019 (thesis: How Do Galaxies Get Their Gas?) and moved to Texas A&M University as a postdoctoral research associate (supervisor: Prof. Rob Kennicutt).
+Now, I am an NSF Astronomy and Astrophysics Postdoctoral Fellow (scientific advisor: Prof. Chris Churchill) at New Mexico State University, where I continue to study the circumgalactic gas flow using both observations and cosmological simulations.

 Outside of astronomy, I enjoy playing violin and Go, an ancient board game invented 2500 years ago.